 Ref: Richard, Dick, South-East Asian Ceramics: Thai, Vietnamese, and Khmer, Oxford University Press, Kuala Lumpur, 1995

-The collection was purchased from trade people known as 'tukang' in Jakarta, Indonesia by the donor, Mal Maloney, Sydney.
+The collection was purchased from the 'Tukang' tade people in Jakarta, Indonesia by its donor, Mal Maloney of Sydney.

 Mal Maloney says 'All the ceramics were acquired in Jakarta during the time I was working there during the period of 1968 -1976.
 We developed an interest in these items because our Chief geologist, Dean Frasche, was a college and a well known authority on SEA ceramics and he was always identifying pieces and explaining their origin and age.
 All pieces were bought over many years from 'Tukangs' or tradesmen who brought their wares to our house and offered them for sale.
 All were the subject of the usual Asian bargaining process, sometimes for as long as 20 minutes per piece!"